-Despite dominating throughout and taking the lead twice, the U.S. team could not overcome a persistent Japanese side as they missed their first three penalty kicks following a 2-2 draw after an action-packed 120 minutes at Commerzbank Arena.
+Despite dominating throughout and taking the lead twice, the U.S women's team could not overcome a persistent Japanese side as they missed their first three penalty kicks following a 2-2 draw after an action-packed 120 minutes at Commerzbank Arena.

 Japan, who played with a heavy heart following the devastating earthquake and tsunami just four months ago, beat the United States for the first time in history dating back to 1986.

-Japan's Homare Sawa was the hero of the final by scoring the equaliser from a corner in the 116th minute after Abby Wambach gave the U.S. the lead moments before the first half of extra time came to a close.
+Japan's Homare Sawa was the hero of the final by scoring the equaliser off a corner kick in the 116th minute after Abby Wambach gave the U.S. the lead moments before the first half of extra time came to a close.

 Japan goalkeeper Ayumi Kaihori stopped two U.S. penalty attempts and watched another sail over the crossbar.
-Keeper Hope Solo was only able to stop one of Japan's attempts as the favourites were unable to win their third World Cup.
+U.S. keeper Hope Solo was only able to stop one of Japan's attempts as the favourites were unable to win their third World Cup.

-Alex Morgan gave USA the initial lead in the 68th minute, while Aya Miyama scored Japan's first goal of the game in the 80th minute.
+Alex Morgan gave the U.S. the initial lead in the 68th minute, while Aya Miyama scored Japan's first goal of the game in the 80th minute.

-The Americans came out of half-time with a new frontline as Morgan replaced Lauren Cheney, who sat on the sidelines for the remainder of the game with ice on an injured right foot.
-Morgan made in impact moments later as she hit the post, the third time the USA hit the woodwork in the game.
+The U.S. came out of halftime with a new frontline as Morgan replaced Lauren Cheney, who sat on the sideline for the remainder of the game with ice on an injured right foot.
+Morgan made in impact moments later as she hit the post, the third time the U.S. hit the woodwork in the game.

-Morgan finally gave the Americans the lead when she flew past Saki Kumagai and hit a perfect shot to the lower right of the net.
+Morgan finally put the Americans on the scoreboard when she blew past Saki Kumagai and hit a perfect shot to the lower right of the net.
 Midfielder Megan Rapinoe delivered a great cross to the speedy Morgan, who went to the far post for her second goal in as many games.

-But following a cross into the box by Sawa, US defenders Rachel Buehler and Alex Krieger missed two opportunities to clear the ball.
+Following a cross into the box by Sawa, U.S. defenders Rachel Buehler and Alex Krieger missed two opportunities to clear the ball.
 Miyama, who was parked in front of the net, snuck one past Solo to the left.

-Morgan dribbled to the by-line and delivered a perfectly placed cross to Wambach, who headed it into the net for her fourth goal in the last four games as the first extra-time period was coming to a close.
+Morgan dribbled to the end line and delivered a perfectly placed cross to Wambach, who headed it into the net for her fourth goal in the last four games as the first extra-time period was coming to a close.

-Wambach, who ranks third in the USA national team's all-time record goalscorer list, moved into first place with 13 World Cup goals, including a historic goal in extra time against Brazil in the quarter-finals.
+Wambach, who ranks third all time in U.S history in goals, moved into first place in U.S. women's history with 13 World Cup goals, including a historic goal in extra time against Brazil in the quarterfinals.

 Solo saved the ensuing attempt by Japan's Yuki Nagasato to give the Americans hope, but Tobin Heath missed to leave the U.S. trailing 3-0.